wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 _Reindeer_: We run nine reindeer processes concurrently.
 Each reindeer arrives at the reindeer room and waits there until it is released.

-_Elves_: We run ten elf processes concurrently.
+_Elves_: We also run ten elf processes concurrently.
 Each elf arrives at the elf room and waits there until it is released.

 _Reindeer room_: We run a single instance of this process, which simulates the reindeer room.
 It collects arriving reindeer, signals Santa when a full group of nine has formed, and releases the group after Santa completes delivery.